Skip to content

 Please consider that horses fed meals are typically anxious when fed and tend to be far less patient with slow feeders.
 If possible, consider slow fed free-choice forage.
 Free choice straight grass hay is optimum for slow feeding.

 We don't recommend a reduction in mesh size unless the individual exhibits no signs of frustration.
 At that point, choose the next size smaller.
 Just a 1/4" makes a significant difference.
-Some equines may adjust to a smaller mesh size with ease, some may adjust in time and others may not.
+Some equines may adjust to a smaller mesh size with ease, some may adjust over time, and others may not.

 We are dedicated to offering a variety of mesh sizes for very adept and not so adept individuals!
 Please call or email us with any questions once you've reviewed the information below.